 That’s where service desk integration comes in.
 You need a system connecting multiple service desks to create a unified, coherent ecosystem for managing and monitoring all support services.

-What is Service Desk Integration?
+What Is Service Desk Integration?

 Here is a typical service desk integration scenario: